Azure/cortana-intelligence-quality-assurance/StandAlone/README.md

 			- Click __Pin Visual__ in the upper right hand corner
 		- Queries (where *N* is the dataset you are working with)
 			- How many device_id with label=1 in waypoint *N* in the last 30 seconds
-				- Description: No of WPNT*N* fails in last 30 Seconds
+				- Description: No of ALS*N* fails in last 30 Seconds
 			- How many device_id with label=-1 in waypoint *N* in the last 30 seconds
-				- Description: No of WPNT*N* passes in last 30 Seconds
+				- Description: No of ALS*N* passes in last 30 Seconds
 			- device_id with label=-1 in waypoint *N* in the last 30 seconds
-				- Description: WPNT*N* passes in last 30 seconds
+				- Description: ALS*N* passes in last 30 seconds
 			- device_id with label=1 in waypoint *N* in the last 30 seconds
-				- Description: WPNT*N* fails in last 30 seconds
+				- Description: ALS*N* fails in last 30 seconds

 ## (optional) Set-up Azure Blob Storage sinks